 There was a high possibility that toxics sprays were used on this site.
 So, we avoided growing and eating tubers from the soil for the first 15 years.
 We have managed all weeds (see notes on weeds below) without any chemicals.

-Soil type: When we started here the soil was badly compacted and acidic.
-It still is rock-hard in many areas.
+Soil type: When we started here the soil was badly compacted solid clay.
+It still is rock-hard in most areas.
 The acidic soil has been improved by the addition of humus (sheet mulched beds with worms underneath).

 Our Mud Map of Permaculture Features